marshall-vogt/c0723-code-solutions/es6-operators/es6-operators-quiz-notes.md

 - What is `...` (spread) syntax?
 How do you use it with arrays and objects?
   Spread syntax allows the expansion of an array or string, or the enumeration of an object's properties into a new array, string, or object.
 The expanded array, string, or object can be placed inside of a new array, string, or object, respectively by using '...' followed by the name of the array, string, or object.
 - What data types can be spread into an array?
 Into an object?
-  Only arrays can be spread into an array, and objects spread into an object.
+  Only iterables can be spread into an array, and anything that has it's own properties can be spread into an object.
 - How does spread syntax differ from rest syntax?
   Spread syntax and rest syntax are opposite actions where spreading takes a single array and extracts all elements individually, while rest syntax takes an unspecified number of individual elements and condenses them into a single element.